ysl2/i3/README.md

 ![](i3wm.png)

 Build i3 and i3blocks from source.
-Also need `~/.config/i3blocks-contrib`.

-`config_bak` and `i3blocs.bak.conf` are the offical config files, just for backup.
+`config_bak` and `i3blocs.bak.conf` are the official config files, just for backup.